adisa404/react-node-mongodb/my-app/README.md

 we use window.location = '/'; bcs componentDidMount only loads once, but we need a full reload of the page after login

+an exportet default can be importet with any name